-In an atmosphere filled with stress, in fierce pursuit of some unattainable vision of perfection, it’s all too easy to lose all sense of meaning – to feel like you are trying very, very hard but still ending up going through the motions.
-This year, we recommend that you try this:
+Engineering a holiday celebration that will make everybody in your family happy can be exhausting.
+In an atmosphere filled with stress, in fierce pursuit of some unattainable vision of perfection, it’s all too easy to lose all sense of meaning and to feel like you are trying hard, but still ending up going through the motions.
+This year, try something new.

 Think of the holidays as a chance to celebrate whatever makes your family unique.
-Think about your shared philosophies, values, sense of humor – and what kinds of rituals might further your identity as a family!
+Think about your shared philosophies, values, sense of humor, and what kinds of rituals might further your identity as a family!

-In his celebrated book The Relationship Cure, Dr. Gottman shares this advice:
+In “The Relationship Cure” Dr. John Gottman shares this advice:

 Create holiday rituals that express your family’s own unique likes and dislikes.
 This adds to children’s sense that participation in the celebration strengthens their ties to the clan. (“Our family thinks having a dead tree in our house at Christmas is a dumb idea.
 We buy a live one in a pot, decorate it, and then plant it later on.”
 “Our family loves animals.
 We always go to the zoo at Passover time and see the new babies.”)
 Some families create rituals around their own idiosyncratic holidays – an annual drive to the country in the fall to view the autumn color, for example, or a trip to the ocean at summer solstice.

-So take a look at your own family traditions this year.
+So take a look at your family traditions this year.
 Dr. Gottman suggests that you “weed out those that make you feel harried, worried, or put upon… and cling instead to those rituals that leave family members feeling peaceful, emotionally satisfied, and closer to loved ones.”
 He also recommends that you check out the following books to improve your emotional experience of the holidays:

-- The Intentional Family by William J. Doherty, Ph.D.
+- “The Intentional Family” by William J. Doherty, Ph.D.

-- Unplug The Christmas Machine by Jo Robinson and Jean Coppock Staeheli
+- “Unplug The Christmas Machine” by Jo Robinson and Jean Coppock Staeheli